json-schema-org/community/CONTRIBUTING.md

 ### Feedback

-Feedback on this process can be made informally through our (Slack server)[https://json-schema.org/slack] and formally using our (Community Discussions)[https://github.com/json-schema-org/community/discussions].
+Feedback on this process can be made informally through our [Slack server](https://json-schema.org/slack) and formally using our [Community Discussions](https://github.com/json-schema-org/community/discussions).